samwarnick/samwarnick.com/src/content/blog/2025/05/2025-05-31-making-the-bullpen-trading-card-game.md

 To showcase the art, I went with a more full-art look instead of a more traditional art-in-a-box design.
 The boxes float on top of the art with shadows.

 <tcg-card src="https://samwarnick.com/media/bullpen-tcg/Sam.png" alt="A custom trading card featuring a LEGO minifigure with glasses and dark hair wearing a jacket with a Pokéball logo.
-The card is titled 'Sam - @hugemanatee', and shows two abilities: 'Devil's Avocado' (place one message in another conversation, you're fun) and 'Burnout' (get 2 projects 80% done, lose next turn)."></tcg-card>
+The card is titled 'Sam - @hugemanatee', and shows two abilities: 'Devil's Avocado' (place one message in another conversation, you're fun) and 'Burnout' (get 2 projects 80% done, lose next turn)." style="width: 300px"></tcg-card>

 All the art is based off of my friends' Discord profile pictures.
 I drew them all in Procreate on my iPad Mini.
 I'm not a very good artist, so it was nice having existing artwork to work with.